Cudham

-Cudham is a village in Greater London, England, located within the London Borough of Bromley and beyond London's urban sprawl.
+Cudham is a village in the London Borough of Bromley, Greater London, England.
 It is located on the Greater London border with Kent, bordering the Sevenoaks District.
 Cudham lies south of Orpington and north west of Sevenoaks.
 It is located 15.9 mi south-southeast of Charing Cross.

 History

 Cudham church, dedicated to St Peter and St Paul, is mentioned in the Domesday Book.